Extreme Values of Permutation Statistics: Preliminaries about Coxeter groups and permutation statistics

 \begin{definition} Let $S_n$ be the symmetric group on $\{1, \ldots, n\}$.
 For any $\pi \in S_n$, the number of \textit{inversions} and the number of \textit{descents} are

 where $\#$ denotes cardinality of a set.
-When interpreting $S_n$ as a probability space where every permutation is drawn with uniform probability $1/n!,$ these two quantities give rise to random variables that we denote by $X_\inv$ and $X_\des$.
-The probability distribution of $X_\inv$ is known as the \textit{Mahonian distribution} and that of $X_\des$ as the \textit{Eulerian distribution}.
-Both of these distributions have been investigated in~\cite{bender1973central}. \end{definition}
+If we interpret $S_n$ as a probability space and draw each permutation with uniform probability $1/n!,$ these two quantities yield random variables that we denote by $X_\inv$ and $X_\des$.
+The probability distribution of $X_\inv$ is known as the \textit{Mahonian distribution} and that of $X_\des$ is known as the \textit{Eulerian distribution}. \end{definition}